 A company assesses the level of maturity for a whole component or a particular item.
 The next level is the level of a specific data management sub-capability.

 Data modeling or data quality are examples of a particular DM capability.
-Each of these sub-capabilities has components such as process, role, outcome, and tool.
-The “Orange” model aggregates the results of these components and calculates the average maturity level of a sub-capability.
+Each sub-capabilities have components such as process, role, outcome, and tool.
+The “Orange” model aggregates these components’ results and calculates a sub-capability’s average maturity level.

 The ultimate level is the maturity of the general data management capability.

-The “Orange” model aggregates the maturity level of the sub-capabilities and calculates the average maturity level for data management.
+The “Orange” model aggregates the sub-capabilities’ maturity level and calculates the data management’s average maturity level.